 What’s the best time to visit Abu Dhabi?

-The delightful city of Abu Dhabi is flocked by tourists all year round, the ideal time to visit the capital city of UAE is between April and May or from September to February.
+The delightful city of Abu Dhabi is flocked by tourists all year round, but the ideal time to visit the capital city of the UAE is between April and May or from September to February.

 Culture in Abu Dhabi

 Abu Dhabi’s culture is a combination of international influences and Arabia’s Islamic traditions.
 Islam governs the way people live here, including what they wear, eat, and drink.
-There’s great tolerance of other cultures and visitors are always hospitably received.
+There’s a great tolerance of other cultures, and visitors are always hospitably received.
 Here are a few cultural guidelines to follow while you’re in Abu Dhabi:

 – Avoid bare shoulders, bare backs and short skirts.

-– Alcohol is allowed but only in private nightclubs and bars.
+– Alcohol is allowed, but only in private nightclubs and bars.

 – Drinking and driving is a punishable offence, even if you’ve had only a tiny sip.